Pediatric Physical Therapy for Plagiocephaly:Guide

 How Pediatric Physical Therapy Helps with Plagiocephaly

-The aim of physical therapy on plagiocephaly is to resolve the problems that provoke faces of the head.
+Physical therapy for plagiocephaly aims to resolve the problems that provoke faces of the head.
 This is aimed at restoring the skull shape and good development of the head.
 Examples of some of the techniques are:

 1-Repositioning and Positioning Techniques